-There is usually a very substantial population in the fields of Ranscombe Farm, which appears to be more responsive to the effect of minimal tillage (harrowing) than to a ploughing regime; it is not clear whether this is an effect of autumn or early spring germination surviving minimal tillage (which would be likely to move seedlings, rather than burying them, as with ploughing).
-18 records) demonstrates that, although the lower Medway Valley and easternmost Kent are becoming fairly well covered, there is much post-2010 recording still to be done, particularly on the Wealden clay.

-As this species is not uncommon in Kent, the distributional data maintained in this register will be at 1km square level.
+There is usually a very substantial population in the fields of Ranscombe Farm, which appears to be more responsive to the effect of minimal tillage (harrowing) than to a ploughing regime; it is not clear whether this is an effect of autumn or early spring germination surviving minimal tillage (which would be likely to move seedlings, rather than burying them, as with ploughing).20 species As this is not uncommon in Kent, the distributional data maintained in this register will be at 1km square level.
 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).